cooljeanius/apple-gdb-1824/doc/README-relnotes.txt

 http://pubsbuild.apple.com/Messier/Releases/InternalDrafts/documentation/AppleInternal/Conceptual/Using_Sweet_for_RN/index.html

-which is a Sweet User Guide for writing release notes.
+which is (dead link to) a Sweet User Guide for writing release notes.

-I don't know what book.xml and gdb.gutenberg are, or if they are required.
+I do not know what book.xml and gdb.gutenberg are, or if they are required.
 Sweet spit them out when I started the initial document so I'm keeping them for now.